Updated on August 24, 2022

-Your own emotional health and personal needs.
-It is equally important to be honest with yourself and consider your emotional health and personal needs when seeking remarriage after a divorce.
+It is important to be honest with yourself and consider your emotional health and personal needs when seeking remarriage after a divorce.
 Make sure that your decision to remarry is in the best interests of you and your kids, rather than an attempt to make your ex-spouse jealous.

-Prenuptial agreement.
-If you decided to get married again, you might want to consider creating a prenuptial agreement to protect your rights.
+If you have decided to get married again, you might want to consider creating a prenuptial agreement to protect your rights.
 If you had a messy divorce, you probably understand the importance of prenuptial agreements.

 Can You Waive the 30-Day Waiting Period to Get Remarried?

-Undergo surgery for a serious medical condition before the waiting period expires;
+Undergo surgery for a serious medical condition before the waiting period expires

-Be reassigned to serve in the military overseas before the waiting period expires.
+Be reassigned to serve in the military overseas before the waiting period expires

-You may also be able to waive the 30-day waiting period if you and your former spouse had not lived for several years prior to the divorce.
+You may also be able to waive the 30-day waiting period if you and your former spouse had not lived together for several years prior to the divorce.

 Speak with a Round Rock Divorce Attorney